Creating Space for Thinking Time

 I find this to be such a beautiful way to enjoy part of the day enjoying a great book or magazine without any interruptions.

-What if as we go through our week we gather resources to enjoy during this scheduled time where we step back from technology and manage it on our terms.
+An idea.
+As you go through your week gather resources to enjoy during this scheduled time where we step back from technology and manage it on our terms.

 As we discover books, articles, webinars and podcasts capture these in a folder to enjoy during our scheduled downtime to invest in ourselves.
-Some of my favourite podcasts and videos are:
+Some of my favourite podcasts are:

 - A Bit of Optimism with Simon Sinek